branciard/PolkadotFrenchAmbassy/README.md

 # Hackathons

-- **ETH denver 2021 virtual Denver** : There will be a Polkadot track at ETH denver 2021, we can create a team ? here the [issue](https://github.com/branciard/PolkadotFrenchAmbassy/issues/1) to decide on it.
+- **ETH denver 2021 virtual Denver** : There will be a Polkadot bounty track at ETH denver 2021, we can create a team ? here the [issue](https://github.com/branciard/PolkadotFrenchAmbassy/issues/1) to decide on it.

 # Translation